 When you think ‘edible gardening,’ you usually don’t imagine growing banana trees for elephants.
 But Bryon Jones does.
 The lead horticulturalist at Point Defiance Zoo & Aquarium has created an entire garden devoted to plants that zoo animals can munch, nibble or chew.
 It’s usually hidden from public view.
-But on this Sunday’s free garden tour, visitors can browse the browse garden to find bamboo, banana, kiwi and more – and even pick some themselves for the animals.
+But on Sunday, Sept.
+3’s free garden tour, visitors can browse the browse garden to find bamboo, banana, kiwi and more – and even pick some themselves for the animals.

 “I love that we can grow some of the foods that our animals need right here at the zoo,” explained Jones, of why he started the browse garden behind the Asian Forest Sanctuary buildings a few years ago.
 “And visitors love hearing about it.
 It’s a popular tour.”